 Protecting yourself from sickness and injury – so you can keep on earning a living.

-We help people living with well-managed HIV or diabetes get complete Income Protection cover
+We help people living with well-managed HIV, diabetes or other complex health conditions get high quality Income Protection cover

 Previously, people with complex health needs were excluded from high-quality Income Protection - now that's changed for our clients.

 - Income Protection is an insurance cover for one of the most important assets of all – your ability to continue to keep on earning a living.

 Income Protection insurance as the name suggests is designed to protect your ability to continue to earn an income and pay up to 75% of your income if you're unable to work due to sickness or injury.
 It can provide cover world wide 24/7 and can even protect 100% of your employer's super contributions too.

 - The waiting period is the number of days before the income benefit payments start.
 It can be as short as 14 days and can be as long as 12 months (or even more), whatever you choose.

 - The benefit period is the length of time you’ll receive payments while you’re unable to work due to sickness or injury.
 These can often be for set periods of 2 years or more, even up to age 65 (and now in some cases age 70), depending on what you choose.